 1940 Snow Sculpture

-"Dudley Ultterback, designer and chief engineer of the winning statue in the Snow Sculpturing contest held at the
+"Dudley Utterback, designer and chief engineer of the winning statue in the Snow Sculpturing contest held at the University of Maine."

 John D. Utterback's

 1941 Snow Sculpture